standardebooks/manual/8-typography.rst

 	#.
 If a precomposed rough breathing character is not available, :utf:`̔` (U+0314) is used when the mark must be combined with a character, and :utf:`ʽ` (U+02BD) is used in all other cases.

 	#.
-If a precompsed smooth breathing character is not available, :utf:` ̓` (U+0313) is used when the mark must be combined with a character, and :utf:`ʼ` (U+02BC) is used in all other cases.
+If a precomposed smooth breathing character is not available, :utf:` ̓` (U+0313) is used when the mark must be combined with a character, and :utf:`ʼ` (U+02BC) is used in all other cases.

 Chinese
 =======